 Treatment options can include:

-- surgery, which may involve removing the whole breast and any affected lymph nodes
+- surgery, which may involve a mastectomy, removal of one or both breasts, or the removal of any affected lymph nodes

 - radiation therapy